 Getting information directly from customers makes more sense than attempting to predict it.
 You can establish a personalized, real-time, one-on-one conversation on the back of this, safe in the knowledge you truly understand your customers’ needs.

 Below are some of the most efficient technologies for nurturing customer conversations:

 “It’s the first inning.
 It might even be the first guys up at bat.
 We’re on the edge of golden age [of AI].” – Jeff Bezos CEO at Amazon

 Artificial Intelligence plays an important role in everyday life, having a major impact on how we live and work.
 There are several examples of AI and automation tools with customer service applications for your business, including voice-powered assistants such as Apple’s Siri, Google’s home and Amazon Echo.
-Research shows that 45% of millennials are already using this type of voice activated search for online shopping.
+Research shows that 45 percent of millennials are already using this type of voice activated search for online shopping.

 Chatbots and virtual assistants represent the future for businesses.
 Some are already integrating chatbots in their systems to improve their customers’ experience and boost brand image.

-With the help of Chatbots you can order food, check in luggage at the airport, book a hotel room, schedule your flight, and get recommendations for almost anything you can think of.
+With the help of chatbots you can order food, check in luggage at the airport, book a hotel room, schedule your flight, and get recommendations for almost anything you can think of.
 The Starbucks chatbot for example gives customers details regarding their order status, payment details etc.